30 Modern Logo Design Ideas To Inspire Your Creative Genius

 #6.
 Responsive Design Logos

-In 2019, responsive modern logos are a must.
+Going by the current design trends, responsive modern logos are a must.

 “Responsive logos shift based on the size of the viewport where they are displayed. […] Almost all responsive logos include a full-size render that’s the largest and most complicated version of the design and a logo-only option that’s the most basic option for the smallest uses,” says Design Shack.